performant-software/core-data-cloud/README.md

 ## Docker

 #### Prerequsites
 To run via Docker requires a IIIF Cloud instance as well.
 This can be run as a separate Docker application, or pointed to a IIIF Cloud application hosted somewhere else.
-All that's required is the `IIIF_CLOUD_*` environment variables are set properly.
+All that's required is the `IIIF_CLOUD_*` environment variables are set properly and a MapTiler account/API key.

 #### Running
 To run via a Docker container (for development or production) set your environment variables in `.env`, you can use `.env.example` as a template.
 If an image has not yet been built, run `docker compose up --build` to build the image and start the container.
 Subsequent starts of the container can be done with `docker compose up` if no code changes have been made.